Whistleblower Lawsuit Implicates Several Atlanta Hospitals in Medicaid Fraud Scheme

 The whistleblower who came forward with the allegations is Ralph Williams, former chief financial officer for an HMA-owned hospital in Monroe, Ga.
 The government says his position with the hospital was terminated after he voiced concerns about the referral payments.

 If you have been a witness to fraudulent or wrongful actions committed by your company against the government, you should get in touch with the appropriate government officials and an experienced Atlanta whistleblower lawsuit attorney.
 At The Law Offices of Wayne Grant, P.C., we can help you bring your company to justice.
-To learn more about your rights and your options, call us toll-free at (866) 249-5513.
+To learn more about your rights and your options, call us at (404) 995-3955.